 Cocaine is a highly addictive stimulant, widely used during parties, that puts users into a state of euphoria.
 Because of its high risk of physical and psychological dependence, cutting it from your system is no easy task.

 Physical symptoms associated with its withdrawal are rare, according to the U.S. National Library of Medicine.
-However, it does not take long for the psychological manifestations to show, including:

 Nearly half of those addicted to the drug also have a mental disorder, particularly depression and attention-deficit disorder.
 Suicidal thoughts among users could also manifest.